SilverT4/random-tutorials/virtualisation/setupVMWare/README.md

 6. Update the system clock by typing "timedatectl set-ntp true" and pressing enter.
 You can check the status of the service by running "timedatectl status".

 7. Partition the virtual machine's disks.

 	i.
 I recommend using cfdisk, as that's what I'll be using in this guide.
-Just type "cfdisk" and press enter. ii.
+Just type "cfdisk" and press enter.

+	ii.
 Steps for cfdisk:

 		1. Press enter to use the GPT label type.

 		2. Press enter to create a new partition, then press backspace and type "260M".
 Press enter.

 		3. Press the RIGHT arrow key to highlight Type, then press enter.
 Press the UP arrow key until "EFI System" is highlighted and press enter.
 (Optional, skip to step 7 if you want to skip a swap partition.)

 		4. Press the DOWN arrow key, then press enter.

 		5. Press backspace, then type "768M" and press enter.

 		6. Press the RIGHT arrow key to highlight Type, then press enter.
 Press the UP arrow key once and press enter to set the partition type to Linux swap.

 		7. Press the DOWN arrow key and press enter twice.

 		8. Press the RIGHT arrow key three times to highlight Write.
 Press enter and type "yes", then press enter again.

 		9. Press the LEFT arrow key three times to highlight Quit, then press enter to exit cfdisk.
 Make note of your partitions.
 The screen should be similar to this.

 		![cfdisk Prompt with 3 partitions for EFI, swap, and ext4](images/arch/inst/cfdiskDone.png)

 8. Create the filesystem(s) for Arch and, if you added one, your swap partition.

 	i.
 To create your Arch filesystem, type "mkfs.ext4 /dev/sdaX" (with X being the partition number of your Arch partition.
 This was your Linux filesystem in cfdisk.) and press enter.

-		1. In my example, this was sda3. ii.
+		1. In my example, this was sda3.

+	ii.
 (Optional, skip if you didn't create a swap partition) Type "mkswap /dev/sdaY" (with Y being the partition number of your swap partition.
-This was your Linux swap in cfdisk.) and press enter. iii. **Note:** I had already done this before remembering to take screenshots of cfdisk and the commands, so your output will be different from mine. iv.
+This was your Linux swap in cfdisk.) and press enter.

+	**Note:** I had already done this before remembering to take screenshots of cfdisk and the commands, so your output will be different from mine.

+	iii.
 I suggest also formatting your EFI partition as vfat by running "mkfs.vfat -F32 /dev/sdaW" (with W representing your EFI partition, usually sda1), just in case.

 	![Creating filesystems](images/arch/inst/mkfs-swap.png)

 9. Mount your Arch partition to the /mnt directory by running "mount /dev/sdaX /mnt".

 10. (Optional, skip if you didn't create a swap partition) Enable your swap partition with the following command: "swapon /dev/sdaY"

 11. Create a mount point for your EFI directory by running "mkdir /mnt/efi ; mount /dev/sdaW /mnt/efi" (with W representing your EFI partition, usually sda1).

 12. Install the base package, Linux kernel, and firmware for common hardware by running "pacstrap /mnt base linux linux-firmware".

 	i.
 (Recommended) Install additional packages with the same pacstrap command by adding them after linux-firmware.
 I recommend dhcpcd, nano, man-db, man-pages, texinfo, and xorg.
-If you use these recommendations, your pacstrap command should look like **this** instead: "pacstrap /mnt base linux linux-firmware dhcpcd nano man-db man-pages texinfo xorg" ii.
+If you use these recommendations, your pacstrap command should look like **this** instead: "pacstrap /mnt base linux linux-firmware dhcpcd nano man-db man-pages texinfo xorg"

+	ii.
 (Optional) If you want to have a desktop environment upon reboot, add a [Desktop Environment](https://wiki.archlinux.org/title/Desktop_environment#List_of_desktop_environments) package to the end of your pacstrap, as well as a Display Manager such as lightdm (recommended for Cinnamon/XFCE), gdm (recommended for GNOME/gdm), or sddm (recommended for KDE Plasma).
 You can find a list of graphical Display Managers [here](https://wiki.archlinux.org/title/Display_manager#Graphical).
-If you do this, your pacstrap should look like **this**, following the recommendation above as well and using GNOME/gdm as an example: "pacstrap /mnt base linux linux-firmware dhcpcd nano man-db man-pages texinfo xorg gnome gdm" iii.
-(Recommended if installing a Desktop Environment at the start) Add a terminal emulator, such as konsole or mate-terminal to the end of your pacstrap command. iv.
+If you do this, your pacstrap should look like **this**, following the recommendation above as well and using GNOME/gdm as an example: "pacstrap /mnt base linux linux-firmware dhcpcd nano man-db man-pages texinfo xorg gnome gdm"

+	iii.
+(Recommended if installing a Desktop Environment at the start) Add a terminal emulator, such as konsole or mate-terminal to the end of your pacstrap command.

+	iv.
 This may take around 15 minutes or more, depending on how many packages you install, your internet connection, and your computer's memory. pacstrap will display how long the command took at the end.
 Additionally, the Total line at the bottom includes a timer which updates as packages download.

 		a.
 For me, this process took around 12 minutes total.

 13. Generate an fstab file for your Arch installation by running "genfstab -U /mnt >> /mnt/etc/fstab".

 14. Change root (chroot) into your installation.
 Type "arch-chroot /mnt" and press enter.

 	i.
 (Optional) You can clear the screen here if you'd like, just type "clear" and press enter.

 15. Set the time zone by running "ln -sf /usr/share/zoneinfo/Region/City /etc/localtime" (ex: "ln -sf /usr/share/zoneinfo/America/New_York /etc/localtime")

 	i.
 You can see a list of time zones by running "ls -R /usr/share/zoneinfo".

 16. Run "hwclock" to generate the /etc/adjtime file: `hwclock --systohc`

 17. Edit /etc/locale.gen and uncomment the locales needed for your computer, then run locale-gen to generate locales.

 	i.
 It may be helpful to press CTRL+W and type your locale.
-For English (US), type "en_us.UTF-8" and press enter to jump to that line. ii.
+For English (US), type "en_us.UTF-8" and press enter to jump to that line.

+	ii.
 Uncommenting in the locale.gen file means **deleting the hashtag at the start of a line**, which also applies to various programming languages.

 18. Create the locale.conf file, and set the LANG variable to your language.
 This is the locale you uncommented in the previous step.
 	i.
 To create this file, run one of the following commands:
 		a. `touch /etc/locale.conf`